prakashjayy/prakashjayy/README.md

 - 3D object detection: Finding nodules on Chest CT.
 Trained on 200k CT Scans.
 [2023]
 - 2D object detection: Identifying Humans in drone footage - thermal and normal cameras - Trained on 100+ hours of data.
 [2022]
 - 2D object detection and long tail classification: Quantifying brand presence in retail shelfs, Detecting 200+ objects from single image and identifying 5000+ SKUs.
 Trained on 100k+ images [2020-21]
 - Image classification: Identifying diabetic retinopathy from Eye Images.
-Trained on 50k images [2018]. `This is not productionized`
+Trained on 50k images [2018]. `This is more of a research project`

 ## Competitions
 Below are some competations where I was in Top-25